cscheid/cscheid.net/writing/data_science/linear_function_spaces/index.md

 # Linear function spaces (and reconstruction kernels)

-Brief intro to using linear function spaces and reconstruction kernels to represent continuous functions in a computer.
-Heavily geared to
+(Brief intro to using linear function spaces and reconstruction kernels to represent continuous functions in a computer.
+Heavily geared to data visualization, of the specific "scientific" variety.)

 In data visualization (and more generally, in the subfields of data analysis that tend to care about spatial data), we often want to